oraclechinaappdev/CloudNative_Mobile/Putting All Together/501-PuttingAllTogetherLab.md

 #### Prepare Mobile Device to Receive Push Notification ####

 1. By the end of previous lab [401: Set up Push Notification and Test Push Notification to mobile app](../Mobile Service and App/401-MobileLab.md), you should be able to receive notification message pop-up from your mobile device upon **Test Notifications** from MCS like below.
-(Please check with intructor if you cannot complete lab exercise 401)
+(Please check with instructor if you cannot complete lab exercise 401)

 ![](../common/images/mobile/401-MCS_Notification_Result.png)
 ![](../common/images/mobile/401-MobileApp_Notification_Result.png)